-Working principle All the existing tools follow the same scheme: - Using euristincs and local analysis, find some salient points in the input images. - Match the salient points across images, determining overlap between images (bag of features). - From the matched points, determine calibration+orientation of the cameras at the time of the shot. - Using the computed cameras, perform a dense match trying to determine 3D coordinates for all pixels.
+All the existing tools follow the same scheme:

+- Using heuristics and local analysis, find some salient points in the input images. - Match the salient points across images, determining overlap between images (bag of features). - From the matched points, determine calibration+orientation of the cameras at the time of the shot. - Using the computed cameras, perform a dense matching, trying to determine 3D coordinates for all pixels.